AppliBLE/Web_Bluetooth_App_WBA/README.md

 # **Introduction**

 This is a web interface created with [React 18](https://reactjs.org/ "https://reactjs.org/") and [Bootstrap 5](https://getbootstrap.com/ "https://getbootstrap.com/").
-This web interface using Web Bluetooth® APIs can be used to establish a Bluetooth® LE connection and exchange data with a STM32WBA board
+This web interface using Web Bluetooth® APIs can be used to establish a Bluetooth® LE connection and exchange data with a STM32WBA board.

 Here is the list of STM32WBA applications supported by this Bluetooth® web application: